 Bandhistory and Facts

-Austria may be known as the classical music capital of the world, but make no mistake, Cornerstone is here to rock.
-The band, composed of Patricia Hillinger (Vocals), Michael Wachelhofer (Bass, Keyboards, Vocals), Steve Wachelhofer (Guitar, Vocals) and Mike Pawlowitsch (Drums, Percussions) got signed by the US based label ATOM Records back in 2008 and in the same year, they released their debut album "Head Over Heels".
-After the CD release, the band did numerous tours through Europe and America.
-Cornerstone was able to do a mixture of headlining club shows and shared larger stages with acts such as The Animals, John Waite (The Babys, Bad English), New Model Army and American singer/songwriter Jeffrey Gaines, to name but a few.
+Austria may be known as the classical music center of the world, but make no mistake - Cornerstone is here to rock!
+The band, composed of Alina Peter (Vocals, Guitar), Michael Wachelhofer (Bass, Keyboard, Vocals), Steve Wachelhofer (Guitar, Vocals) and Christoph Karas (Drums, Percussion) got signed by the US-based label ATOM Records back in 2008 and have done numerous tours through Europe and America.
+Cornerstone was able to do a mixture of headlining club shows and shared larger stages with acts such as The Animals, John Waite (Bad English, The Babys), New Model Army, and American singer/songwriter Jeffrey Gaines, to name a few.
 Cornerstone won the “Next Big Thing Contest”, hosted by Alternative Addiction, in March 2008 and had a No.1 hit on Chungaradio Statesides.
-Some of the songs from "Head Over Heels" were included in the motion-picture soundtrack for the film "Little Alien", which was shown in cinema and on television.
+The press has been extremely favourable to the band's blend of 80's rock, mixed with the harder edge of today's alternative rock sounds.
+After the release of the debut album Head Over Heels in fall 2008, reviews and interviews with the band were published in magazines like Powerplay, Fireworks and Classic Rock Magazine.
+Some of their songs were included in the motion-picture soundtrack for the film Little Alien, which was shown in cinema back in fall 2009 and on television.

-The worldwide promotion tour for the album was completed with Carina Sethaler (voc, g) and Martin Key (dr. perc).
-However, the optimum Line-Up was found after the tour with the great talent Patricia Hillinger and Mike Pawlowitsch, who already played in some local bands before.
-It was pure coincidence that these four different people, who complement each other musically as well as humanely in a perfect way, got together.
-"The people, as well as their music, everything was harmonious from the very beginning.
-I knew one thing right away: If I want to play in a band, it has to be this one", Patricia said.
+After the worldwide promotional tour for the album there were further personnel changes - "Somewhere in America" was recorded with Mike Pavlovitsch on drums and singer Patricia Hillinger - but the optimum Line-Up was established after touring with the talented Alina Peter and Christoph Karas, who had experience playing in local bands.
+It was pure coincidence that these four different people, who so perfectly complement each other personally and musically, got together.
 The band's identity, which Cornerstone developed over time, is well summarized in a statement by Thomas Magyar, the sound engineer of the band: "If you mix a recording, it usually happens that the singer wants his voice louder, the guitar-player wants the guitar in the foreground and the bass-player his bass more powerful.
 In the case of Cornerstone, everyone wanted to be mixed in the background".

-"The lyrics of the song hit the CF-topic quite perfectly.
-You might feel as an outsider, no one cares about you, people treat you like an Alien, and this probably makes you feel to 'turn away, run away', to find a cure.
-We immediately saw that Connection", Steve said, "and I really hope we can earn enough money, to keep our friend Nick Brown alive as long as possible."
-Michael Wachelhofer: "I have to say, the recording process was far away of being easy, it took us around 3 months.
-The guy, who did the very first Mix-down, couldn't handle it the way it should be, and so it came out to sound horrible.
-I remember quite clearly, we were somewhere on the M1, listened to the first Mix of 'Smalltown Boy', and I asked Nick about his very honest opinion about it.
+"The lyrics of the song hit the CF-topic quite perfectly.“ says Steve Wachelhofer.
+"You might feel as an outsider, no one cares about you, people treat you like an Alien, and this probably makes you feel to 'turn away, run away', to find a cure.
+We immediately saw that Connection".
+The recording process was far from easy, and it took the band around 3 months to complete.
+The guy who did the very first Mixdown couldn't handle it correctly, and so the single turned out horribly.
+“I remember quite clearly, we were somewhere on the M1, listened to the first Mix of 'Smalltown Boy', and I asked our Booker about his very honest opinion about it.
 He didn't say something, just opened the car-window, took the CD - and threw it out of the window!
-So the Original Mix of 'Smalltown Boy' lies now somewhere on the Motorway between Nottingham and Birmingham...", he says with a grin.
+So the Original Mix of 'Smalltown Boy' lies now somewhere on the Motorway between Nottingham and Birmingham...", says Michael Wachelhofer with a grin.
 "Of course we remixed the song, we have worked together with Grammy-winner Brad Blackwood, and everything sounded fine.
 I'm very satisfied with our version of 'Smalltown Boy' now!"